realXtend/doc/netgames/api_complexity_analysis.rst

 optimized, decreasing the message size from the 70 bytes/update of the initial naive design to 11 bytes/update in the current version.
 So having both reusable existing solutions and providing support for custom messaging makes sense.
+Tundra provides custom messaging in two
-Tundra provides both, the high-level messaging similar to Union and used in the TundraPong game, and the low level custom messaging with the kNet library which is used for the built-in functionality as well.
+ways: high-level entity actions, used in the TundraPong game, and the low level custom messaging with the kNet library which is used for the built-in functionality as well.